Chevrolet C/K (first generation): Chassis

 The first-generation C/K trucks are built using body-on-frame construction.
 Diverging from light truck design precedent, the C/K ended its use of straight frame rails, adopting a drop-center design; 1/2-ton and 3/4-ton trucks used a hybrid of an X-frame and perimeter-frame layout, while 1-ton trucks used a drop-center ladder frame.

 While more complex in design, the drop-center frame was stronger (necessitated by the upgraded suspension); the all-new layout also accommodated many upgrades, including mounting the cab seven inches lower; coinciding with easier entry, the redesign allowed for a lower center of gravity and improved stability.

-Pickup trucks were offered in three wheelbases: 115 in for -ton trucks with 6.5 ft beds, 127 in for - and 3/4-ton trucks with 8 ft beds, and 133 in for 1-ton trucks with 9 ft beds.
+Pickup trucks were offered in three wheelbases: 115 in for half-ton trucks with 6.5 ft beds, 127 in for half- and 3/4-ton trucks with 8 ft beds, and 133 in for 1-ton trucks with 9 ft beds.